1

 General questions and answers

-• APEN exempt sources;
+• APEN exempt sources; and

-• Permit exempt sources;
+• Permit exempt sources.

-More information is provided in the submission guidance for Environmental Justice Summaries on the department’s Environmental Justice Report Tool for Air Quality Regulation 3 web page and the department’s guidance for small businesses web page
+More information is provided in the submission guidance for Environmental Justice Summaries on the department’s Environmental Justice Report Tool for Air Quality Regulation 3 web page and the department’s guidance for small businesses web page.

 • For detailed information, visit the CDPHE web page “What are Disproportionately Impacted Communities?